ten-protocol/ten-litepaper/litepaper.md

 ## Team
 Obscuro's core team is part of the team that built Corda, regarded as the world's most [successful enterprise blockchain platform](https://www.r3.com/gartner-2020-blockchain-report/).
 Corda is used by the world's leading banks, financial institutions, insurance institutions and telecommunications.

+## Contributors
+Thank you to Jommi and Polo for contributing their use-case ideas.